Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Toolkit Theorems Forced by the Axioms

 \begin{proof} A boundary is the minimal depth at which functorial closure fails.
-The quotient at this depth isolates exactly the obstruction to further extension.
-Minimality forces universality.
+The quotient at this depth isolates obstruction data associated with to further extension.
+This minimal layer naturally controls the first obstruction to extension.
 Any attempted extension must factor through this quotient since no earlier layer obstructs extension and no deeper layer is functorially defined. \end{proof}

-\begin{theorem} An algebraic phase is rigid if and only if its boundary obstruction vanishes. \end{theorem}
+\begin{theorem} Within the finite-depth framework, vanishing boundary obstruction is associated with rigidity of the phase. \end{theorem}

 \begin{proof} If the boundary obstruction vanishes, all canonical extensions persist and no nontrivial deformation is possible, so the phase is rigid.
-Conversely, if the phase is rigid but the boundary obstruction were nontrivial, this obstruction would yield a deformation direction, contradicting rigidity.
+Conversely, if the phase is rigid but the boundary obstruction were nontrivial, this obstruction would produce nontrivial deformation behaviour, contradicting rigidity.
 Thus rigidity and vanishing obstruction are equivalent. \end{proof}